-Purpose:

-To guide the preparation of grant and contract proposals that include matching funds.
+Purpose: These guidelines are intended to guide the preparation of grant and contract proposals that include matching funds.
 In order to promote Central Michigan University's (CMU's) efforts to secure increased external funding for research, education, outreach or creative projects, the Office of Research and Graduate Studies (ORGS) is committed to working with the academic colleges to provide match for proposals where this is explicitly required by the funding agency.